Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 {\bf {Study of properties of non transverse intersections between translates}}

-These properties, which we describe now, are a progression to prove that non transversal intersection implies $L = \gamma(L)$ when $M$ is atoroidal.
-In Lemma \ref{commoncorner} we prove that if $L, \gamma(L)$ intersect, but non transversely, then $L, \gamma(L)$ share a corner.
-In Lemma \ref{cornerperio} we prove that if a wall $L$ has a periodic corner, then all corners are periodic and there are no $(1,3)$ ideal quadrilaterals in the bi-infinite block $\C$ associated with $L$.
-In Lemma \ref{morethanone} we prove that if $\C$ as above has a basic block which is an adjacent block with more than one element, all of which are lozenges, then all the corners of $L$ are periodic.
-All of these results do not need $M$ atoroidal.
-In Lemma \ref{sameband} we need to assume $M$ atoroidal $-$ here we prove that if $L, \gamma(L)$ share a corner $\eta$ and enter the same quadrant $Q$ of $\eta$, then $L, \gamma(L)$ agree on the subbands entering $Q$.
-For this we also need that $\gamma$ preserves orientations.
-In the proof of this result, the atoroidal hypothesis is only used when the corners of $L$ are periodic.
-The next result is Lemma \ref{eitherperiodic} which does not need $M$ atoroidal: assume $\gamma$ preserves orientations, $L, \gamma(L)$ share a corner orbit $\eta$, but $L, \gamma(L)$ do not enter exactly the same quadrants at $\eta$.
-Then all corners of $L,\gamma(L)$ are periodic.
-The final result is Proposition \ref{identical}, which shows that if $M$ atoroidal, and $\gamma$ preserves orientations, then non transversal intersection implies $L = \gamma(L)$.
+These properties, which we describe now, are a progression to prove that non transversal intersection implies $W = g(W)$ when $M$ is atoroidal.
+In Lemma \ref{commoncorner} we prove that if $W, g(W)$ intersect, but non transversely, then $W, g(W)$ share a corner.
+In Lemma \ref{cornerperio} we prove that if a wall $W$ has a periodic corner, then all corners are periodic and there are no $(1,3)$ ideal quadrilaterals in the bi-infinite block $\C$ associated with $W$.
+In Lemma \ref{morethanone} we prove that if the block $\C$ associated with $W$ has a basic block which is an adjacent block with more than one element, all of which are lozenges, then all the corners of $W$ are periodic.
+All of these results do not strictly need $M$ atoroidal just the bound that is assumed in Definition \ref{def-walls}.
+In Lemma \ref{sameband} we need to assume $M$ atoroidal $-$ here we prove that if $W, g(W)$ share a corner $\eta$ and enter the same quadrant $Q$ of $\eta$, then $W, g(W)$ agree on the subbands entering $Q$.
+For this we also need that $g$ preserves orientations.
+In the proof of this result, the atoroidal hypothesis is only used when the corners of $W$ are periodic.
+The next result is Lemma \ref{eitherperiodic} which does not need $M$ atoroidal: assume $g$ preserves orientations, $W, g(W)$ share a corner orbit $\eta$, but $W, g(W)$ do not enter exactly the same quadrants at $\eta$.
+Then all corners of $W, g(W)$ are periodic.
+The final result is Proposition \ref{identical}, which shows that if $M$ atoroidal, and $g$ preserves orientations, then non transversal intersection implies $W = g(W)$.
 Some of the proofs are very intricate because there are many possibilities to be analyzed.

-\begin{lemma} Let $L$ be a wall.
-Let $\gamma$ in $\pi_1(M)$ so that $\gamma(L)$ and $L$ intersect, but not transversely.
-Then $L$ and $\gamma(L)$ share a corner orbit. \end{lemma}
+\begin{lemma} Let $W$ be a wall.
+Let $g$ in $\pi_1(M)$ so that $g(W)$ and $W$ intersect, but not transversely.
+Then $W$ and $g(W)$ share a corner orbit. \end{lemma}

-\begin{proof} Let $p$ be a point of intersection of $L$ and $\gamma(L)$.
+\begin{proof} Let $p$ be a point of intersection of $W$ and $g(W)$.
 Let $E$ be the leaf of $\wls$ which contains $p$.
-Then $L \cap E$, $\gamma(L) \cap E$ are geodesics in $E$ intersecting at $p$, but not transversely.
-As the leaves of $\wls$ have the hyperbolic metric, it follows that $L \cap E = \gamma(L) \cap E$.
+Then $W \cap E$, \ $g(W) \cap E$ are geodesics in $E$ intersecting at $p$, but not transversely.
+As the leaves of $\wls$ have the hyperbolic metric, it follows that $W \cap E \ = \ g(W) \cap E$.
 Denote this intersection by $\mu$.